- Dr. R. Wayne Gallops, Director

 - Advisory Board: Dr. Kate Hawkins and Dr. Margaret Devaney

-The Governor’s School for Humanities and Visual and Peforming Arts works to enhance the individual college experience as students grow and learn.
+The Governor’s School for Visual & Performing Arts and Humanities works to enhance the individual college experience as students grow and learn.

 Applications for the Humanities and Visual & Performing Arts residential programs (music, visual art, theater and dance) are initiated at the beginning of each school year with your school district Gifted Coordinators and Guidance Counselors.
 The process involves various deadlines implemented by your school district.

 We urge all potential Humanities and Visual & Performing Arts students to talk with their school guidance counselors about the Governor's School application process in September of each school year.

 If you are reading this webpage, we encourage you to apply.

 Summer 2019 session will be held at Radford University on June 23 through July 20, 2019.

 More site-specific information will be updated as information becomes available.
 Before adjudication and selection, most questions should be directed to your school's Guidance Counselors and Gifted Coordinators.